What is CHC50213 Diploma of School Age Education and Care?

 CCST offers various methods of delivery for your convenience:

 - Externally via a self-paced mode: this delivery is completed via a resource package that includes support materials, text books and assessment resources.
-For learners who are currently working in an early childhood context, you will be able to complete the on the job competencies in your workplace.
-CCST will contact learners fortnightly to see how they are going and offer on-going support and motivation.
+For learners who are currently working in an Out of School Hours care setting, you will be able to complete the on the job competencies in your workplace.
+CCST will contact learners regularly to see how they are going and offer on-going support and motivation.
 This will be via: email, phone and face to visits.
 Resources will be accessed by our online Moodle portal.

-- For Diploma students, we have a facilitated training day scheduled for 1 day per month at our training rooms – we unpack 1 unit of competency per month.
+- For Diploma students, we have a facilitated training day scheduled for 1 day per month at our training rooms.
 Study sessions and workshops may also be available to learners for additional support.
 Learners will have access to a facilitator to provide support as they work through their units of competency.

 - Learners with previous study in the Children’s Services Training Package will be able to apply for National Recognition.